mlhartme/stool/README.md

 Stage expiring helps to detect and remove unused stages, which is handy (and sometimes even crucial) if you are not the only user of a server.
 If you receive an email notification that your stage has expired, please check if your stage is still needed.
 If so, adjust the expire date.
 Otherwise, remove the stage.

+### Settings

+Stool is configured via settings specified in its `settings.yaml` file.
+A setting is a key/value pair.
+Value has a type (string, number, date, boolean, list (of strings), or map (string to string)).
+Settings are global, in contrast to properties, they are not specific for a stage.
+Settings are usually adjusted by system administrators.

+TODO: available settings, classpath etc ...

 ### Dashboard